hyrsh/lilith/README.md

 - backup of HiveDB
 - add charts for monthly statistics
 - add maintenance widgets (shout out to: Riccardo :D)
+- optional: add some more languages that can be set in the settings menu

 ## Preview (amber)